Dhruvesh48/memory-game/README.md

 ---

+- Memory game will have scores added to the side game.
+- It will also have better css so the cards look like they are flipping.
 - The website name will change instead of Memory Game.
+- More simlar games will be added.
-- On the main page user will get option to play more similar games like .
+- On the main page user will have option to choose what game they want to play.
-- Their will be links of other website for the user who wants to know more details about the specific topic.
-- New action form will be created letting user know they are signed in.
+- New html page will be created letting user login into their account.

 ---

-## Medical History - TESTING DOCUMENTATION
+## Memory Game - TESTING DOCUMENTATION

 ---